-The Term Chromatography (chroma = a color and graphien = to write) is the aggregate term for a lot of research facility methods for the partition of blends.
+The term Chromatography (chroma means color and graphien means to write) is the aggregate term for a lot of research facility methods for the partition of blends.
 This technique helps to determine the composition, concentration of a sample,

 History of Chromatography

 The first use of Chromatography dates back to the 19th century by dye chemists.
 They dipped their clothes or filter papers in a dye vat to analyze their dye mixtures.
 During that time several German chemists tried to experiment to explore this phenomenon.

 A publication was made in 1861 by Friedrich Gopplesroder who described the method and named it “Capillary analysis”.

 However, the credit for the discovery of the technique was given to M. Tswett in 1906.
 He utilized a method to isolate different colors.
 For example, chlorophylls and xanthophylls bypass the arrangement of these mixes into the glass section which was pressed with finely partitioned calcium carbonate.

 Almost following three decades, in 1935 Adams and Holmes watched the Ion Exchange attributes in the squashed phonograph.
 This perception opened the field for the readiness of Ion Exchanged gums.